by Donna L.H. Smith

 No matter how long, he was willing to do whatever it took to get as much use and strength back of his arm – providing they re-attached it.
 He wasn’t afraid of hard work.

 In the mid-afternoon, Doctor Goldberg, and two other men stepped into Shimone’s room.
 He submitted to their poking and prodding, gritting his teeth so tight he thought his jaw would break.
 His stump bandages were taken off.
 He heard a lot of “hmmms” and “ohs.”
 They used a lot of medical terms he didn’t understand.

 But he heard the word “possible.”
 And that gave him hope.

 Shimone awoke again, blinking.
 Doctor Goldberg stood next to his bed.

 “The surgery was successful.
 It is re-attached.
 But your arm will not be pretty.
 Your circulation is flowing well, and the bones should knit together with the rod and pins in your elbow.
 It will be a long road to get use and strength back.
 But you’re young.
 I believe you’ll do well.”

 Shimone blinked back tears.
 He would not cry in front of the doctor.
-He would cry later.
+Later, when je was alone.
 He could not ever remember crying for joy before.
 Maybe G-d was looking out for him, as his father and Rabbi Jeremiah had tried to teach him.